huilde/ProjetoFinalITP/README.md

 Após fazer o donwload do do arquivo .zip, você poderá <br/>

-rodar o programa através do prompt do comando do seu omputador.
+rodar o programa através do prompt do comando do seu computador.

 você deverá ir até a pasta selecionada e <br/>